Skip to content

 A complete, tested manifest pair (demo + php-fpm comparison benchmark) lives in the ePHPm-lab repository under k8s/opcache-cluster.yaml.

-The stock approach pays a stat() per include site per request, always, on every node — and still can’t make a deploy atomic across a cluster.
+Timestamp validation pays a stat() per include site per request (bounded by revalidate_freq), on every node — and still can’t make a deploy atomic across a cluster.
+That is why serve mode turns it off by default (v0.5.0, see above) and uses the KV-driven invalidation event instead.
 The comparison table and alternatives are in the design document, along with the planned Phase 2 (per-vhost preload) and Phase 3 (file watcher).

 Gaps and caveats